Timings and parallelization

 end

 At the moment DFTK offers two ways to parallelize a calculation, firstly shared-memory parallelism using threading and secondly multiprocessing using MPI (via the MPI.jl Julia interface).
 MPI-based parallelism is currently only over $k$-points, such that it cannot be used for calculations with only a single $k$-point.
-Otherwise combining both forms of parallelism is possible as well.
+There is also support for Using DFTK on GPUs.

 The scaling of both forms of parallelism for a number of test cases is demonstrated in the following figure.
 These values were obtained using DFTK version 0.1.17 and Julia 1.6 and the precise scalings will likely be different depending on architecture, DFTK or Julia version.
 The rough trends should, however, be similar.